-- Attend Open Houses for local schools.

-- Monmouth County Career Academies (Multiple dates throughout October.)

-- Trinity Hall (10/4)

-- Christian Brothers Academy (10/5)

-- Mater Dei (10/5)

-- Ranney (10/5)

-- Red Bank Catholic (10/19) and (10/20)

-- SSAT at RCDS (10/18)

-- Trinity Hall Entrance Exam (10/25)

-- Schedule an appointment with Mr. Horner for interview prep.

-- Complete tours and interviews.
-Be sure to notify Sue Leslie in our Main Office of any scheduled visits.
+- Christian Brothers Academy Entrance Exam (10/26) - Trinity Hall Entrance Exam (10/26) - RCDS SSAT test date (10/19) - Schedule an appointment with Mr. Horner for interview prep. - Complete tours and interviews.
+Be sure to notify Sue Leslie in our Main Office of any scheduled visits. - Begin to reduce the list of potential schools.

-- · Potential SSAT test date

-- Begin to reduce list of potential schools.